miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

   - HTMX brings its own complexity and nuance (swapping one set of webdev weirdness for another)
-  - But the weirdness of HTMX+WebSockets so reflects the core (and thus nearly future-proofed) HTTP and HTML specifications, that it's the better of multiple webdev weirdness.
+  - But the weirdness of HTMX+WebSockets so reflects the core (and thus nearly future-proofed) HTTP and HTML specifications, that it's the least bad evil of multiple webdev evils.

 ### Implementing Context-aware Chat with Conversation History